Sector Development Archives - ISO-BEA

 Program Overview

-The ISO Travel Program is intended to support Indigenous screen-based creatives for project related activities or professional development opportunities that require travel, including festival and market attendance, conferences, community engagement, training opportunities, and artistic screen-based collaboration across Canada and internationally.
+The ISO Travel Program is intended to support Indigenous screen-based creatives for project related activities or professional development opportunities that require travel, including festival and market attendance, conferences and training opportunities, in Canada and internationally.

 Program Summary